⚠️ Concrete & Masonry Safety Risks

 Why These Trades Are So Dangerous

 Concrete and masonry work often takes place outdoors, in unpredictable environments.
-Workers deal with:
+Workers deal with challenges like:

 Final Thoughts